-Activation of Microsoft products if you are off campus for long periods
+Activation of Windows if you are off campus for long periods

 This topic is important if you travel away from campus for lengthy periods of time.